haryorthundey/alpha-blog/README.md

-Web Development using Rails by Santa Samuel Ayotunde.
+Web Development using Rails by  SANTA.